Silicon Motion Technology Co. (NASDAQ:SIMO) Expected to Announce Earnings of $1.60 Per Share

-Equities analysts forecast that Silicon Motion Technology Co.
-(NASDAQ:SIMO) will announce earnings of $1.60 per share for the current fiscal quarter, Zacks Investment Research reports.
-Three analysts have provided estimates for Silicon Motion Technology’s earnings, with estimates ranging from $1.58 to $1.62.
-Silicon Motion Technology reported earnings of $0.76 per share in the same quarter last year, which would suggest a positive year-over-year growth rate of 110.5%.
-The firm is expected to report its next quarterly earnings report on Monday, November 1st.
+Analysts predict that Silicon Motion Technology Co.
+(NASDAQ:SIMO) will post earnings of $1.60 per share for the current quarter, according to Zacks.
+Three analysts have made estimates for Silicon Motion Technology’s earnings.
+The highest EPS estimate is $1.62 and the lowest is $1.58.
+Silicon Motion Technology reported earnings per share of $0.76 during the same quarter last year, which suggests a positive year over year growth rate of 110.5%.
+The company is expected to issue its next quarterly earnings report on Monday, November 1st.

-On average, analysts expect that Silicon Motion Technology will report full-year earnings of $5.90 per share for the current financial year, with EPS estimates ranging from $5.86 to $5.92.
-For the next fiscal year, analysts anticipate that the company will post earnings of $6.80 per share, with EPS estimates ranging from $6.13 to $7.16.
-Zacks Investment Research’s earnings per share calculations are a mean average based on a survey of sell-side research firms that that provide coverage for Silicon Motion Technology.
+On average, analysts expect that Silicon Motion Technology will report full-year earnings of $5.90 per share for the current year, with EPS estimates ranging from $5.86 to $5.92.
+For the next financial year, analysts expect that the company will post earnings of $6.80 per share, with EPS estimates ranging from $6.13 to $7.16.
+Zacks Investment Research’s EPS calculations are an average based on a survey of research analysts that cover Silicon Motion Technology.

-Silicon Motion Technology (NASDAQ:SIMO) last announced its quarterly earnings results on Thursday, July 29th.
+Silicon Motion Technology (NASDAQ:SIMO) last posted its quarterly earnings results on Thursday, July 29th.
 The semiconductor producer reported $1.42 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.31 by $0.11.
-The company had revenue of $221.10 million during the quarter, compared to the consensus estimate of $203.95 million.
-Silicon Motion Technology had a return on equity of 18.30% and a net margin of 16.27%.
+The firm had revenue of $221.10 million during the quarter, compared to analysts’ expectations of $203.95 million.
+Silicon Motion Technology had a net margin of 16.27% and a return on equity of 18.30%.

-Hedge funds have recently modified their holdings of the stock.
-Quantbot Technologies LP bought a new position in Silicon Motion Technology in the first quarter valued at $27,000.
-Employees Retirement System of Texas bought a new position in Silicon Motion Technology in the second quarter valued at $67,000.
-Cullen Frost Bankers Inc. bought a new position in Silicon Motion Technology in the second quarter valued at $71,000.
-Heritage Wealth Management LLC increased its stake in Silicon Motion Technology by 57.7% in the second quarter.
-Heritage Wealth Management LLC now owns 1,424 shares of the semiconductor producer’s stock valued at $91,000 after acquiring an additional 521 shares during the last quarter.
-Finally, Bank of Montreal Can increased its stake in Silicon Motion Technology by 40.6% in the first quarter.
-Bank of Montreal Can now owns 1,429 shares of the semiconductor producer’s stock valued at $99,000 after acquiring an additional 413 shares during the last quarter.
-Institutional investors own 74.04% of the company’s stock.
+The firm also recently declared a quarterly dividend, which was paid on Thursday, August 19th.
+Stockholders of record on Thursday, August 5th were given a $0.35 dividend.
+The ex-dividend date of this dividend was Wednesday, August 4th.
+This represents a $1.40 annualized dividend and a dividend yield of 1.89%.
+Silicon Motion Technology’s dividend payout ratio is presently 60.96%.

-The firm also recently disclosed a quarterly dividend, which was paid on Thursday, August 19th.
-Investors of record on Thursday, August 5th were given a $0.35 dividend.
-The ex-dividend date was Wednesday, August 4th.
-This represents a $1.40 dividend on an annualized basis and a dividend yield of 1.86%.
-Silicon Motion Technology’s dividend payout ratio (DPR) is presently 60.96%.
+Several hedge funds have recently added to or reduced their stakes in SIMO.
+Quantbot Technologies LP acquired a new stake in shares of Silicon Motion Technology in the first quarter valued at approximately $27,000.
+Employees Retirement System of Texas purchased a new position in shares of Silicon Motion Technology during the second quarter valued at approximately $67,000.
+Cullen Frost Bankers Inc. purchased a new position in shares of Silicon Motion Technology during the second quarter valued at approximately $71,000.
+Heritage Wealth Management LLC lifted its stake in shares of Silicon Motion Technology by 57.7% during the second quarter.
+Heritage Wealth Management LLC now owns 1,424 shares of the semiconductor producer’s stock valued at $91,000 after buying an additional 521 shares during the period.
+Finally, Bank of Montreal Can lifted its stake in shares of Silicon Motion Technology by 40.6% during the first quarter.
+Bank of Montreal Can now owns 1,429 shares of the semiconductor producer’s stock valued at $99,000 after buying an additional 413 shares during the period.
+Institutional investors and hedge funds own 74.04% of the company’s stock.

 About Silicon Motion Technology